Flagellation: United Kingdom

 Flagellation was so common in England as punishment that caning (and spanking and whipping) are called "the English vice".

 Flogging was a common disciplinary measure in the Royal Navy that became associated with a seaman's manly disregard for pain.
+Generally, officers were not flogged.
+However, in 1745, a cashiered British officer's sword could be broken over his head, among other indignities inflicted on him.
 Aboard ships, knittles or the cat o' nine tails was used for severe formal punishment, while a "rope's end" or "starter" was used to administer informal, on-the-spot discipline.
+During the period 1790–1820, flogging in the British Navy on average consisted of 19.5 lashes per man.
+Some captains such as Thomas Masterman Hardy imposed even more severe penalties.
+Hardy while commanding HMS Victory, 1803–1805, raised punishments from the prior twelve lashes and twenty-four for more serious offenses to a new standard of thirty-six lashes with sixty lashes reserved for more serious infractions, such as theft or second offenses.

-In severe cases a person could be "flogged around the fleet": a significant number of lashes (up to 600) was divided among the ships on a station and the person was taken to all ships to be flogged on each, or--when in harbour--bound in a ship's boat which was then rowed among the ships, with the ships' companies called to attention to observe the punishment.
+In severe cases a person could be "flogged around the fleet": a significant number of lashes (up to 600) was divided among the ships on a station and the person was taken to all ships to be flogged on each, or—when in harbour—bound in a ship's boat which was then rowed among the ships, with the ships' companies called to attention to observe the punishment.

 In June 1879 a motion to abolish flogging in the Royal Navy was debated in the House of Commons.
 John O'Connor Power, the member for Mayo, asked the First Lord of the Admiralty to bring the navy cat o' nine tails to the Commons Library so that the members might see what they were voting about.
 It was the Great "Cat" Contention, "Mr Speaker, since the Government has let the cat out of the bag, there is nothing to be done but to take the bull by the horns."
 Poet Laureate Ted Hughes celebrates the occasion in his poem, "Wilfred Owen's Photographs": "A witty profound Irishman calls/For a 'cat' into the House, and sits to watch/The gentry fingering its stained tails./Whereupon ...Quietly, unopposed,/The motion was passed."